 Constitution & Bylaws

-(a) to do all possible to bring the natural qualities of the Shih Tzu to perfection.
+(b) and to do all possible to bring their natural qualities to perfection;

-(c) to strongly urge members and breeders to accept the standard of the breed as approved by the American Kennel Club as the only standard of excellence by which the Shih Tzu shall be judged.
+(d) urge members and breeders to accept the Standard of the breed as approved by The American Kennel Club as the only Standard of excellence by which Shih Tzu shall be judged;

-The Club will not be conducted or operated for profit and no part or remainder or residue from dues or donations to the club will inure to the benefit of any member or individual.
+SECTION 3.
+The Club shall not be conducted or operated for profit and no part of any profits or remainder or residue from any source, including dues and donations to the club shall inure to the benefit of any member or individual.

 BYLAWS

-There are five types of membership open to those persons who subscribe to the purposes of the Club and its bylaws.
+SECTION 1.
+Eligibility.
+There are seven types of membership open to those persons who subscribe to the purposes of the Club and its bylaws.

-(a) Regular Membership.
-All persons 18 years of age or older who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club and its bylaws.
-This type of membership enjoys all the privileges of the Club including the right to vote and hold office, except that only members residing within the United States may hold office or vote upon the Standard of the Breed.
+(c) Regular membership.
+All persons 18 years of age or older who have completed at least two years of Associate membership or were a past member, who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club and its bylaws.
+This type of membership enjoys all the privileges of the Club including the right to vote and hold office, except that, only members residing within the United States may hold office or vote upon the Standard of the Breed.

-(d) Life Members.
+(e) Life members.
 Bestowed only in recognition of exceptional service to the Club, and requires a 2/3 majority vote of the Board of Directors.
 Life members shall enjoy all the privileges of regular membership; they shall be exempt from paying dues.

-(b) Dues shall be payable, in U.S. funds, on or before the first day of January of each year.
+Membership dues shall not exceed $75.00 per year, payable, in U.S. funds, on or before the first day of January of each year.
 All monetary obligations to the club must be paid at the time of dues renewal.
 No member may vote whose dues are not paid for the current year.
-During October of each year the Membership Secretary shall be responsible for sending to each member a statement of his dues for the ensuing year.
-(The dues notice may be enclosed in the member's copy of the Bulletin.)
-If the dues are not paid by December 1st, the Membership Secretary shall send a second statement by First Class Mail on or before December 15.
+During the month of October, the Membership Secretary shall be responsible for sending to each member a statement of their dues for the ensuing year by mail or email.
+If the dues are not paid by December 1st, the Membership Secretary shall send a second statement by mail or email on or before December 15th.

-(a) Each applicant shall apply on a form approved by the Board of Directors, which will provide that the applicant agrees to abide by these Constitution and bylaws and the rules of the American Kennel Club.
+(a) Each applicant shall apply on a form approved by the Board of Directors, which will provide that the applicant agrees to abide by these Constitution and bylaws and the Rules and Regulations of the American Kennel Club and the AKC’s Code of Sportsmanship.

 (b) Each applicant shall be provided a copy of the Constitution and bylaws and all ethics related club publications.

-(c) The application shall state the name, address and occupation of the applicant and shall provide such other information as the Board of Directors shall deem helpful in ascertaining the applicant's qualification for membership.
-The application shall carry the endorsement of two members in good standing who are not related to the applicant nor to each other nor of the same household.
-These sponsors must have held membership for at least five years.
-They must have known the applicant for a period of at least three years and have observed his/her willingness to follow all criteria for membership and to subscribe to the purpose of this Club.
-Each member eligible to do so is entitled to endorse two (2) prospective members each calendar year.
+(c) The application shall state the name, address and occupation of the applicant and it shall carry the endorsement of two members in good standing, not from the same household nor from the household of the applicant.
+These sponsors must have held regular membership for at least two (2) years.
+They must have known the applicant for a period of at least one (1) year and have observed his/her willingness to follow all criteria for membership and to subscribe to the purpose of this Club.
+A regular member may sponsor no more than three (3) applicants in any calendar year.

 (d) Applications shall be filed with the Membership Secretary.

-(b) Applicants will be notified within 30 days of the vote of the Board; no reason will be given for denial of membership.
+(f) Applicants will be notified within 30 days of the vote of the Board, no reason will be given for denial of membership.

-(c) Applicants will have 30 days from date of notification of acceptance to pay initiation fees and dues in an amount set by the Board of Directors.
+(g) Applicants will have 30 days from date of notification of acceptance to pay initiation fees and dues in an amount set by the Board of Directors

-(d) An application which has failed to receive the requisite 2/3 affirmative votes by the Board may be presented by one of the applicant's endorsers at the next annual meeting of the Club and the members may elect such applicant by secret ballot and a favorable vote of 75% of the members present and voting.
+(h) An application which has received a negative vote by the board may be presented by one of the applicant’s endorsers at the next annual meeting of the Club and the members may elect such applicants by secret ballot and a favorable vote of 75% of the members present and voting.

-(e) Applicants for membership who have not been accepted by the club may re-apply one year after the Board's vote.
+(I) Applicants for membership who have not been accepted by the club may reapply one year after the Boards’s vote.

 Membership may be terminated:

-(a) By Resignation.
-Any member in good standing may resign from the Club upon written notice to the Corresponding Secretary, but no member may resign when in debt to the Club.
-Dues obligations are considered a debt to the Club and they become incurred on the first day of each fiscal year.
+(a) by resignation.
+Any member in good standing may resign from the club upon verifiable written notice to the Corresponding Secretary, but no member may resign when in debt to the club.
+Obligations other than dues are considered a debt to the club and they must be paid in full prior to resignation.

-A membership may be terminated by expulsion as provided in Article VI of these bylaws.
+(c) by expulsion.
+A membership may be terminated by expulsion as provided in Article VIII of these bylaws.

-(a) The Board shall be comprised of the President, Vice-President, Recording Secretary, Corresponding Secretary, Membership Secretary, Treasurer, and nine other persons, all of whom shall be members in good standing who are residents of the United States.
-The President, Vice-President, Recording Secretary, and five of the nine additional persons shall be elected to two year terms in even years at the Club's Annual Meeting.
-The Corresponding Secretary, Membership Secretary, Treasurer, and four additional persons shall be elected to two year terms in odd years at the Club's Annual Meeting; all shall serve until their successors are elected and installed.
+SECTION 1.
+Board of Directors.
+The Board shall be comprised of the officers and nine (9) other persons, all of whom shall be members in good standing who are residents of the United States.
+The President, Vice-President, Recording Secretary, and five of the nine additional persons shall be elected to two-year terms in even years at the Club's Annual Meeting.
+The Corresponding Secretary, Membership Secretary, Treasurer, and four additional persons shall be elected to two-year terms in odd years at the Club's Annual Meeting; all shall serve until their successors are elected and installed.
+Terms shall begin at the conclusion of the meeting at which the election is declared.

 (b) The immediate Past President shall serve as an honorary member (without a vote) of the Board for a period of 2 years.